TheHive-Project/TheHiveDocs/TheHive4/Administration/Connectors.md

 - **includedTheHiveOrganisations**: list of TheHive organisations which can use this MISP server (default: _all ("\*")_ )
 - **excludedTheHiveOrganisations**: list of TheHive organisations which cannot use this MISP server (default: _None_ )

-Additionnaly, some organisations or tags from MISP can be defined to exclude events.
+Additionally, some organisations or tags from MISP can be defined to exclude events.

 ---
 **Note**